Franklin Buchanan: Early life

 Franklin Buchanan was born in Baltimore, Maryland, on September 13, 1800.
-He was the fifth child and third son of a physician, George Buchanan, and Laetitia McKean Buchanan.
+He was the fifth child and third son of Laetitia (née McKean) and George Buchanan, a physician.
 The Buchanan side of his family arrived in the United States from Scotland.
 His paternal grandfather was a general with the Maryland Militia during the Revolutionary War while his maternal grandfather Thomas McKean was one of the signers of the Declaration of Independence.

-He joined the U.S. Navy on January 28, 1815 and became a midshipman; he was promoted to lieutenant on January 13, 1825, commander on September 8, 1841, and then captain on September 14, 1855.
+He joined the U.S. Navy on January 28, 1815, and became a midshipman; he was promoted to lieutenant on January 13, 1825, commander on September 8, 1841, and then captain on September 14, 1855.

 On February 19, 1835, at Annapolis, Maryland, he married Ann Catherine Lloyd.
 They had nine children: eight daughters and a son.

 U.S. Navy

 During the 45 years he served in the U.S. Navy, Buchanan had extensive and worldwide sea duty.
-He commanded the sloops of war Vincennes and Germantown during the 1840s and the steam frigate Susquehanna in the Perry Expedition to Japan from 1852–1854.
+He commanded the sloops of war Vincennes and Germantown during the 1840s and the steam frigate Susquehanna in the Perry Expedition to Japan from 1852 to 1854.
 In 1845, at the request of the U.S. Secretary of the Navy, he submitted plans to his superiors proposing a naval school which would lead to the creation of the United States Naval Academy that very year; for his efforts, he was appointed the first superintendent of the Naval School—its first name—where he served in 1845–1847.
 This assignment was followed by notable Mexican–American War service in 1847–1848.
-From 1859–1861, Buchanan was the commandant of the Washington Navy Yard.
+From 1859 to 1861, Buchanan was the commandant of the Washington Navy Yard.

-With the Civil War upon him, he resigned his commission on April 22, 1861, expecting his home State of Maryland to eventually secede.
+With the Civil War upon him, he resigned his commission on April 22, 1861, expecting his home state of Maryland to eventually secede.
 When that did not happen, he tried to recall his resignation, but U.S. Secretary of the Navy, Gideon Welles said he did not want traitors or half-hearted patriots in his navy and refused to reinstate him.
 Thus in May 1861 he was out of the U.S. Navy.